Stanley's Lemma and Multiple Theta Functions: Introduction

+with $r,n$ being positive integers and $m$ being a nonnegative integer, form a vector space of dimension $n$ over $\mathbb{C}$.
+This is a classical result in algebraic geometry (see, for example, \cite[p.\,212, Theorem 1]{shareid96}).
+In fact, for the contiguous relation \eqref{onedimcr}, our approach also gives

+This implies that a theta function satisfying the contiguous relation \eqref{onedimcr} can be determined by the coefficients of $z^0, z^1, \ldots, z^{n-1}$.
+Thus an identity on such theta functions can be reduced to relations on the coefficients of $z^0, z^1, \ldots, z^{n-1}$.
+This approach applies to many classical theta function identities, such as Watson's quintuple product identity \cite{watson29} and the septuple product identity due to Farkars and Kra \cite{farkra99}.
+Our method can be seen as the systematic generalization of this approach for the verification of identities on theta functions in one variable.

 This paper is organized as follows.
-In Section~2, we define two vector spaces associated with a multiple theta function of the form (\ref{thetaeq}).
-In Section 3, we employ Stanley's lemma on the fundamental parallelepiped to derive an upper bound on the dimension of the solution space of a system of linearly independent contiguous relations.
-In Sections~4 and 5, we apply the vector space approach to several well-known multiple theta function identities and addition formulas such as Bailey's generalization of the quintuple product identity, the extended Riemann identity and Riemann's addition formula.
+The objective of Section~2 is to show that for a multiple theta function $\theta(a)$ in the form of \eqref{thetaeq}, there exist $m$ contiguous relations with linearly independent exponent vectors satisfied by $\theta(a)$.
+In Section 3, applying Stanley's Lemma on the fundamental parallelepiped, we reduce the coefficients of $\theta(a)$ to a finite number of the initial values.
+Section~4 provides a procedure to obtain $m$ contiguous relations with linearly independent exponent vectors satisfied by all the multiple theta functions in an identity of the form \eqref{multieq}.
+Examples are given in Section~5, including the extended Riemann identity and the addition formulae on the Jacobi theta functions.